Notice to Hunters

 Please note, that abuse of our horses or crew will not be tolerated, if you have a problem with either, talk to the camp boss or to myself.

 While hunting, keep in mind that very few animals look as big on the ground as they do while standing there looking at you (ground shrinkage).
 Our guides are very experienced and will be able to give you a rough estimate of the potential trophy’s size.
 On rare occasions however, a guide may misjudge the size.
 Although your guide will do his best to make sure the targeted animal is what you are looking for, and is legal, the final decision is yours and yours alone.
 Be sure before you pull the trigger.
 If an illegal animal is shot, it must be reported.

 We aim to please.
 We want you to enjoy a great hunt.
 The more communication, the better.
 If your guide is doing something you would rather not do, tell him what your preferences are.
 He will be happy to make the necessary adjustments.
 Let your guide know if you have any physical limitations.
 He will have no idea what you would call a hard day or an easy day.
 Let him know how hard you wish to hunt.
 You set the pace.

-Many clients ask me about tips.
-My personal feeling on tipping is, if you feel the personnel has been pleasant, courteous and has done a good job for you, do they deserve a tip?
+A lot of my clients ask me about tips.
+My personal feelings on tipping is “if you feel the personnel has been pleasant, courteous and have done a good job for you, then, do they deserve a tip?”
 The amount of the tip is entirely up to you.
-From past experience, our clients have given approximately 5% of the cost of the hunt to their guide and between 1% and 3% to the cooks and wranglers, depending on how much time they have spent serving the client.
-It may help you to know that most of our crew have the opportunity to work in the oil patch for much higher wages – they are only in this business because they love the lifestyle.
+From past experience, hunters will usually take 10% of their total hunt cost and divide it up between crew as tips.
+Guides will usually be given the largest tip, followed by the cook, then the wrangler.
+Keep in mind, that most of the crew has the opportunity to work in the oil patch for much higher wages and are only in this business because they love the life style.
 Tips are a very important part of their income and tipping does show them just how much they are appreciated.